xinydev/telemetry-solution/benchmarks/random_pointer_access/README.md

 ## Notes

-- The program allocates its working set on the heap; ensure the system has enough free memory for the requested capacity.
+On 64-bit systems, the program allocates `72` bytes for each array entry and `68` bytes for each lookup entry; ensure the system has sufficient memory for the requested `array_size` and `num_lookups`.